To receive more information about how to access Other Pre-employment Transition Services, please contact the VR office in your region.

 Work Based Learning Experiences

-Services may include: in-school or after school paid or unpaid work experiences, apprenticeships, internships, short-term employment, on-the-job trainings located in the community, informational interviews, work-site tours, and mentoring.
+Services may include: in-school or after school paid or unpaid work experiences, apprenticeships, internships, short-term employment, informational interviews, work-site tours, and mentoring.